bmoscon/cryptofeed/docs/dtypes.md

 ```

 The `repr`, `eq` and `hash` magic methods are also defined allowing the object to printed, compared with others, and hashed.
+Each object also has a member called `raw` that contains the raw message from the exchange that was used to generate the object.
+You can use this to inspect the data and obtain additional data that may not be part of the object in question.

+The datatypes currently supported by cryptofeed are:

+* Trade
+* Ticker
+* Liquidation
+* Funding
+* Candle
+* Index
+* OpenInterest
+* OrderBook
+* OrderInfo
+* Balance
+* L1Book
+* Transaction
+* Fill

 ## The OrderBook object